superDross/cx-interview-questions/shopping_basket/readme.md

 ## Usage

-The catalogue and offers are defined which can then be used to create a basket class:
+The catalogue and offers are defined which can then be used to create a Basket object:

 ```python
 from basket import Basket